indium4arsenid/14hinum/README.md

-# Portfolio for course "Advanced programming - Techniques and Practices" at UNi Graz
+# Repo for course "SS 2023 Advanced programming - Techniques and Practices" at UNi Graz Portfolio on separate Website

 ## Projects